svgeesus/EuroMPE/Duophonic/Power.md

 ## Analog power board

-Eurorack power connector, usual 10μF smoothing caps (or greater)?
+Eurorack power connector, usual 22μF smoothing caps (68μF for +5V due to large power draw).

 Top plane mostly gnd (for low impedance and also cooling) with traces for ±9V5 and for +5V5 outputs;
 bottom plane gnd (again for cooling), well stitched to top, with traces for ±12V inputs.

-Locate on back of the perfdac-jack and pots board, which is otherwise unused, and add two standoffs after the pots to make it more stable.
+Stacked behind the perfdac-jack and pots board, and add two standoffs after the pots to make it more stable.
 See [Power, Jacks and Trimmers](power-jacks-trimmers.md)

+Available space is limited: 30mm wide, 55.4mm high.

-### LT1763 for 9V5
+### LT1763 for 9V5 (U1)

 > Output Capacitance and Transient Response
 The regulators are designed to be stable with a wide range